what we're watching

 What's Happening

-Quick takes on the named tools and workflow changes developers actually have to respond to this month
+Quick takes on the coding tools and open models developers are actually evaluating this month

 Start With the Comparison Hub